Singapore Zoo: Animals and exhibits

-This zone features a walkthrough habitat with eastern grey kangaroos, Bennett's wallabies and magpie geese along with a southern cassowary enclosure at the end of the zone.
+This zone features a walkthrough habitat with eastern grey kangaroos and magpie geese along with a southern cassowary enclosure at the end of the zone.
 Goodfellow's tree-kangaroos are housed indoors but are able to access an outdoor enclosure.
 The zoo's male tree-kangaroo named Makaia was born in 2014 at Adelaide Zoo and orphaned at five weeks old when his mother, Kia, was crushed by a falling tree branch.
 He made headlines after he was adopted by a yellow-footed rock wallaby.
 Makaia arrived at the Singapore Zoo in 2016 to accompany the zoo's female tree-kangaroo, Nupela.
 On 4 February 2020, Nupela gave birth to a male joey.

 Four female koalas named Paddle, Chan, Pellita and Idalia were on loan to the zoo from the Lone Pine Koala Sanctuary to celebrate Singapore's golden jubilee in April 2015 and returned to Australia in February 2016.